MasonGuinn/Codepedia/README.md

 Codepedia is designed to be a comprehensive resource for developers of all skill levels, providing valuable information and enhancing coding skills.

-## Update 12/6/2024
+## Update 12/7/2024

+- Added music player in home
+- Added start and stop buttons and js scripts for **cat**
-- Added a Version Control section with new content in the Development area.
+- Added new folder in `config/Music/` for any music.
-- Improved navigation buttons to automatically display when note properties are set, and hide otherwise, with new styling (see CONTRIBUTING.md).
-- Refactored `custom.css` with added comments.
-- Enhanced documentation and updated CONTRIBUTING.md.
+- Added repo protection
+- Some other stuff I probably forgot to mention

 ⚠️ Minor bug: When placing the cursor on the edge of the global navigation buttons, they may not register and navigate to the note.
-This was **not** introduced in this update and will be fixed in the next update.
+This was **not** introduced in this update and will be fixed asap.

 ## Showcase